Adjunct Faculty Resources

 The Drexel Adjunct Faculty Professional Development Awards are administered by the Office of Faculty Development & Equity in the Office of the Provost.
 The program provides funding for Drexel adjunct faculty to attend conferences, seminars, workshops and professional meetings that are directly related to and will enhance the applicant’s professional development goals and/or enhance teaching skills and student learning at Drexel.

 All adjunct faculty members who have taught a minimum of 5 courses at Drexel over the preceding two academic years are eligible to apply.
+For this purpose, multiple sections of the same course are counted individually, and courses/sections taught during the term of application should also be included in the calculation.
 Applicants are responsible for submitting a complete electronic application to the Office of Faculty Development & Equity by the submission due date.
 Applicants will receive a reply acknowledging the proposal submission within 2 business days.
-If such a receipt is not received, applicants should contact the Office at 215-895-2141 or firstname.lastname@example.org.
+If such a receipt is not received, applicants should contact the Office at 215-895-2141 or email@example.com.

 - $1,000 per applicant is available for up to six awards per academic year.

 - The minimum amount for the award is $500.
 Applications under $500 will not be considered.

 - Applicants are eligible to apply every other academic year, although first-time applicants will be given priority.

 - Priority is given to applicants who are presenting professional work or otherwise participating in a conference.

 Applications should specifically state how the activity relates to the applicant’s professional development, as well as how the applicant plans to incorporate this experience into his/her work at Drexel.
 Applications must also contain a brief letter of support from the head of the applicant’s academic unit at Drexel.
 Strong applications will also contain well-researched budget estimates using GSA guidelines.